 After two resprays , many internal changes and much loving care from Chris Nunn of WFL (the company responsible for the repair and maintenance of the bus) – MEV 84V was heading the same way as the first bus and funding was sought to replace it.
 The National Lottery was able to help through the Big Lottery Fund and provided funding for the purchase and conversion of a new vehicle.
 This was done by professional coachbuilders, South East Coachworks of Faversham in Kent, and the bus was equipped to a very high standard.
 The new bus went into service in February 2006.

-In August 2008 Sam Crump joined the staff (funded by the Rank Foundation) as Youth Development Worker and alongside studying for a degree in Informal Education, is improving the opportunities available to the young people.
-The project has also attracted funding from three local authorities, firstly with the award by Cambridgeshire Council County of the contract for Rural Youth Work Support in South Cambridgeshire and secondly joint funding from South Cambridgeshire District Council and Cambridge City Council to provide a second bus operating in South Cambs and Cambridge City.
+In August 2008 Sam Crump joined the staff (funded by the Rank Foundation) as Youth Development Worker and alongside studying for a degree in Informal Education.
+The project also attracted funding from three local authorities, firstly with the award by Cambridgeshire Council County of the contract for Rural Youth Work Support in South Cambridgeshire and secondly joint funding from South Cambridgeshire District Council and Cambridge City Council to provide a second bus operating in South Cambs and Cambridge City.

-The second bus arrived in November 2009 after an excellent conversion by Qualiti Coachbuilding in Southampton and is now up and running in additional villages.
+The second bus arrived in November 2009 after an excellent conversion by Qualiti Coachbuilding in Southampton and was put into use straightaway in additional villages.
 Also during 2009 the project supported a local community (Orwell) in starting its own building based youth club, a model that is hoped will be taken up in other communities.

 Summer 2010 was a disappointing time for staff and trustees when central government money allocated to cover running costs for the new bus, were cut.
 The charity reacted quickly and was able to keep the second bus in use but the planned increase in the number of venues was no longer possible.

-With the success of winning two contracts with Cambridgeshire County Council the charity has continued to run two buses and now sees in excess of 200 young people a week across 16 venues, in South Cambridgeshire, East Cambridgeshire and Fenland.
+With the success of winning two contracts with Cambridgeshire County Council the charity continued to run two buses and saw in excess of 200 young people a week across 16 venues, in South Cambridgeshire, East Cambridgeshire and Fenland.

-After a difficult year with a large portion of external funding being cut, in April 2013 it was necessary to reduce the charities services to just running one youth bus and charging a higher fee to the Parish Councils we the charity is operating.
-This was leading up to the end of Sam Crump’s (Youth Development Worker) contract coming to an end in the summer of 2013.
+After a difficult year with a large portion of external funding being cut, in April 2013 it was necessary to reduce the charities services to just running one youth bus and charging a higher fee to the Parish Councils where the charity is operating.